Running an RPC node

 sources list:

-Mainnet binaries are compiled on Ubuntu 22.04 LTS (Jammy Jellyfish).
+Mainnet binaries were compiled on Ubuntu 22.04 LTS (Jammy Jellyfish) on an AMD processor.
 Running them on other versions of Ubuntu or other Debian-like distributions may require additional dependencies and configuration.

 echo "deb [arch=amd64 signed-by=/etc/apt/trusted.gpg.d/chainflip-mainnet.gpg] https://pkgs.chainflip.io/ubuntu/ jammy berghain" | sudo tee /etc/apt/sources.list.d/chainflip-berghain-mainnet.list